joques/curdev/readme.md

 Note1: one needs to be careful how the concurrency is managed here.
 Note2: I need to design more carefully how many actors should be created for the management of the communicators (consumer and producer) and the db management API implementation
 Note3: Need to identify what are the different types of messages that one should expect during the message consumption and production.
-Also the same need might apply for the DB API
+Also the same need might apply for the DB API.